Scientists have decided that the “Cyclops shark” caught in the Gulf of California back in June is the real deal: a mutant rather than a hoax.

 Cheap 10in tablet, anyone?
 Aussie retailer Kogan - which also operates here in the UK - will have one out next month for 151 quid.

 ARM's new energy efficient Cortex-A7 processor will bring computing to a billion more people, its CEO claimed yesterday.
 Which may or not be a good thing.
+For the rest of us, harnessed to one of their most powerful processors, the A15, it will also form the basis for a System on a Chip that will make two processors work as one and enable additional power gains and energy savings.

 While the company was busy unveiling its latest Razr handset, Motorola also slipped out a new health and fitness gadget, the Moto Actv.